Counselling and Bereavement Services

 Help and advice is available to parents/carers who are supporting a child who has been bereaved.
 The Hospice Social Worker, Susan MacLeod, is the best person to contact about this in the first instance.

 The Hospice has a Book of Remembrance into which a loved one’s name, and a particular memory, can be entered.
 Some weeks after a bereavement a letter is sent to the family regarding this.
 The books for current and past years are kept in a quiet room in the Hospice and you are welcome to look at them at any mutually convenient time.

 Time to Remember

-The Hospice Chaplain, with the help of the whole Family Support Team, arranges regular ‘by invitation’ memorial events for those who wish to remember someone who has died and in whose care the Hospice was involved.
+The Hospice Chaplain, with members of the counselling and bereavement team, arranges regular ‘by invitation’ memorial events for those who wish to remember someone who has died and in whose care the Hospice was involved.
 Invitations to these events are sent out in advance.
 Other memorial events that are open to all are advertised in the Highland press.

 Donate to Highland Hospice today

 We need to raise over £7,000 every day to support the delivery of Hospice services across the Highlands.
 You can make a donation by following one of the links below to our JustGiving page.